KarmaYama/cleansh/README.md

 ### Getting Started

-To explore or contribute to the `cleansh` project:
+To explore or contribute to the `CleanSH` project:

 1.  **Clone the Repository:**
     ```bash